liuyilei8969/Lung-Cancer-AS/README.md

 bash LungCancerAS/RNA-seqAnalysis/Analysis.sh
 ```

 ### Figure out AS biomarkers to separate two groups in your data

+In this section, you should prepare the following input files:
+`information.xlsx`: An Excel file containing two columns.
+The first column is "Filename" and the second is "Subtype".
+You may refer to the example provided in test/information.xlsx.
+`AS_matrix.txt`: A text file generated in the previous step, representing the PSI matrix.
+You can refer to `test/AS_matrix.txt`, which contains PSI values for 500 alternative splicing events across 20 samples used in our study.
+`splicing_diff`.txt: A text file also generated in the previous step, showing differential splicing analysis results between tumor and adjacent normal samples.
+An example is available in `test/splicing_diff.txt`, which includes results of comparing tumor and normal adjacent for 500 events in our study.

 `FilterDS.R`: We filter differential spliced events in lung cancer, you can adjust your standard and filter on your own.
 `Boruta.R`: Import boruta to figure out candidate features as biomarkers.